fjolnir/Tranquil/Docs/Tranquil Spec.md

 \ Regular expressions
 regexp = /[.]*/  \ Regular expressions are delimited by forward slashes "foobar" matches? /[foo...]/

+\ String interpolation
+a = "variable"
+b = "A string with an embedded #{a}." \ Evaluates to "A string with an embedded variable."
 ```

 ## Blocks